 A guide to resources that will help you to research Aboriginal Australian family history.

 Link-Up Victoria assists all Aboriginal people who have been fostered, adopted or raised in institutions and provides family tracing and reunion services and ongoing support for members of the Stolen Generations.
-Link-Up Victoria provides links to other resources and services.

 Finding your story: a resource manual to the records of the Stolen Generations in Victoria is an important and very useful resource and is available online through the Public Record Office's website.
 The manual is a comprehensive resource of government and non-government records and archival collections in Victoria relevant to members of the Stolen Generations and their families and is highly recommended as a starting point in this area of research.